 What Is Social Learning?

 Social learning isn’t a new way of learning.
 In fact, social and collaborative learning may be one of humankind’s oldest forms of learning.
 At its essence, social learning is the continuous process of learning from other people.
 We are learning socially when we observe other people, ask questions, and share knowledge resources.

 However, in recent years, the definition of social learning has been refined for its application in the workplace.
 In a business learning context, social learning is defined by the informal ways that we learn from our colleagues, particularly through social technologies like blogs, wikis, discussion forums, subject-matter directories, and videos.
 Businesses that support social learning have environments that foster conversation and collaboration between learners across the organization.

-In contrast, social learning is done on a just-in-time basis.
-Whether it’s by using discussion forums, searching wikis, or simply by tapping the shoulder of the person next to them, social learners leverage the expertise around them on an on-demand basis to get exactly the information they need at the point that they need it.
+The main benefit of supporting a social learning environment in the workplace is that it enables employees to take responsibility for their own personal learning.
+Whether it’s by using discussion forums, searching wikis, or simply by reaching out to a colleague over Zoom, social learners leverage the expertise around them on an on-demand basis to get exactly the information they need at the point that they need it.
 In turn, the learner can then quickly apply that information to complete a task or achieve a goal.

 Social learning also supports continuous training.
 In recent years, companies have been looking for tools that can help make learning more continuous throughout an employee’s career.
 Under social learning, employees only spend enough time to learn exactly what they need, with minimal interruption to their daily workflow.

 Finally, social learning enhances corporate culture and fosters workplace collaboration.
 Humans are naturally social beings who need to feel part of a group, whether remote, in-person, or hybrid.
 Learners that are able to support and be supported by other learners are more likely to feel that they’re part of something bigger — and are motivated to pay that feeling forward to other employees.

 View an example of a social learning video: